Production Coordinators

 What are standard production norms in China?

-Chinese shoots need approval from the China Film Administration, with specific rules for foreign co-productions, content review processes, and labor arrangements that differ from Western norms.
-Our coordinators manage these needs efficiently.
+Chinese shoots need approval from the China Film Administration.
+Set rules cover foreign co-productions, content review, and labor terms that differ from Western norms, and our coordinators handle these needs with ease.

 How do your coordinators handle scheduling in China?

-Here is the breakdown.
-Our coordinators build and keep detailed shooting schedules accounting for Chinese logistics — travel times between locations, vendor availability, local working hour rules, and weather considerations.
-They distribute daily call sheets, set up department heads, and manage schedule changes to keep your production on track across Beijing, Shanghai, Guangzhou, Shenzhen.
+Our coordinators build and keep detailed shooting schedules that fit Chinese logistics, from travel times between locations to vendor availability, local working-hour rules, and weather.
+They send out daily call sheets, brief department heads, and manage changes to keep your shoot on track across Beijing, Shanghai, Guangzhou, and Shenzhen.

 How do your coordinators manage local vendors?

-Here is what that looks like on the ground.
 Our coordinators keep a vetted network of Chinese vendors for gear, transport, catering, and production supplies.
-They handle purchase orders, negotiate rates, set up deliveries, and manage vendor relationships across Beijing, Shanghai, Guangzhou to make sure reliable service across your production.
+They handle purchase orders, negotiate rates, set up deliveries, and manage vendor ties across Beijing, Shanghai, and Guangzhou, so your shoot gets reliable service throughout.

 When should a production coordinator start?